 The Tour featured two of New Zealand’s most successful songwriting and performing talents – Greg Johnson and Boh Runga.
 The shows saw both artists on stage together for their whole set, performing their own and each other’s songs – together.
 Joining them was Zed front man and solo hit-maker, Nathan King and the tour introduced a bright new talent in young Auckland singer/songwriter Lydia Cole.

 WHAT TIME DOES IT START/FINISH?

-For all shows doors open at 7.30pm and the show will start at 8.00pm, finishing at approximately 10.30pm.
+For all shows doors open at 7.30pm, except Holy Trinity Cathedral, Auckland where doors will open at 7pm.
+The show will start at 8.00pm, finishing at approximately 10.30pm.